2025 in Review: Classroom Videos and Resources

 Secondary

 Secondary classrooms centred on analytical study, with dystopian fiction being a clear focus and The Hunger Games topic generating the highest use.
-The topics World Wars I and II also featured strongly, with content presented to explore historical context and impact, alongside set texts such as Coraline and Sunset Boulevard supporting close analysis of theme, symbolism, and film technique.
+The topics World Wars I and II also featured strongly, with content presented to explore historical context and impact, alongside set texts such as Coraline and Sunset Boulevard supporting close analysis of theme, symbolism, and film techniques.

 Top 10 most downloaded Resources